 - STLCC cannot provide housing or housing recommendations

 To ensure you are able to pursue a degree without employment or additional aid, you are required to submit proof of financial ability.
 To do this, submit a financial statement that proves you, or your sponsor, have funds equivalent to the amount above, to support you through the entire school year.
-This statement must be notarized and completed within the past four months.
+This statement must be dated within the past six months.

 Improve your English skills with ESL classes